Auburn council may look inside for new manager

-The Auburn City Council will talk Wednesday how to replace City Manager Jim Buston.
+The Auburn City Council will talk Wednesday how to replace City Manager Jim Buston, who is retiring.

 Crouch already has support on the city council.
 Ward 7 councilman Jay Hovey cited her experience with the city’s business recruitment efforts, calling a “terrific liason” to the city’s business community when he served on the Auburn Chamber of Commerce.